Collw/S.A.R.A-Assistant/README.md

 Feel free to contribute to the project by opening issues, suggesting improvements, or submitting pull requests.

 ## License
-This project is licensed under the [welabs Software Company](https://www.welabs.tech).
+This project is licensed under the [welabs TEAM Software Company](https://www.welabs.tech).

 ---